 Veterinarians have also known of the possibility of using stool as a therapeutic modality, given by oral or rectal means from the 17th century.
 Camel stool was also used by German soldiers to treat bacterial dysentery during World War II.

 The technique came to attention this century after it was published by Eiseman et al., in a report on his treatment of patients with antibiotic-associated diarrhea with FMT via retention enemas.
 The patients recovered promptly and well from the diarrhea.
 This was in 1958.

 Infographic explaining the process of fecal microbiota transplant.
 Image Credit: VectorMine / Shutterstock.com

 Despite the volume of empirical evidence, however, it was only in 1978 that the value of FMT was widely recognized in treating the refractory intestinal condition called Clostridium difficile resistant diarrhea.
 In over 95% of cases the cure was quick and permanent.
 Current modifications to the technique include the use of a stool bank, and the use of frozen feces rather than fresh feces.

 For this reason, FMT has become a recommended option in patients who have recurrent Clostridium difficile infection, which occurs following frequent antibiotic use.
 So far it was treated with oral vancomycin, but relapse rates were high.
 It is now advised that FMT be used if there are three recurrences of CDI after appropriate treatment.

-Following the recognition of FMT as a special form of organ transplant, its applications are being currently explored in many fields of therapy, including both chronic intestinal and extra-intestinal conditions, which may be caused or contributed to by alterations in the gut microbiome, and may be restored by renewal of normal gut flora patterns.
+Following the recognition of fecal microbiota transplant as a special form of organ transplant, its applications are being currently explored in many fields of therapy, including both chronic intestinal and extra-intestinal conditions, which may be caused or contributed to by alterations in the gut microbiome, and may be restored by the renewal of normal gut flora patterns.